JujuAdams/Vinyl/docs/5.0/faq.md

 Everything!
 You might run into edge cases on platforms that I don't regularly test; please [report any bugs](https://github.com/JujuAdams/Vinyl/issues) if and when you find them.
 Don't be surprised if you run into weird issues on HTML5 though.

+Live updating is only supported when running your game from the IDE on the same machine that built the game.
+Maybe in the future this'll change.

 &nbsp;

 **What versions of GameMaker does Vinyl support?**